minmmwin/Power-BI/README.md

 * Configure the Product query
 * Configure the Reseller query
 * Configure the Region query
-* onfigure the Sales query
+* Configure the Sales query
+* Configure the Targets query
+* Configure the ColorFormats query
+* Update the Product query
+* Update the ColorFormats query